agimus/agimus-vision/README.md

 ### Generate DAE from AprilTag png files

-Run the command `blender-2.78 --background --python scripts/april-tag-to-dae.py -- -h`
-to get some help on how to do this.
+Run the command `scripts/april-tag-to-dae.py -h` to get some help on how to do this.

 The following bash script was used to generate some images.